lra/mackup/README.md

 `mackup -h`

-Get some help, obvious...
+Get some help, obviously...

-## What does it do
+## What does it do?

-- Backups your application settings in a safe directory (e.g. Dropbox)
+- Back ups your application settings in a safe directory (e.g. Dropbox)
 - Syncs your application settings among all your workstations
 - Restores your configuration on any fresh install in one command line

-By only tracking pure configuration files, it keeps the crap out of your freshly new installed workstation (No cache, temporary and locally specific files are transfered).
+By only tracking pure configuration files, it keeps the crap out of your freshly new installed workstation (no cache, temporary and locally specific files are transfered).

-It also helps you spend more time doing real cool stuff, and less time setting up your environment.
+Mackup makes setting up the environment easy and simple, saving time for your family, great ideas, and all the cool stuff you like.

-## Bullsh*t, what does it really do to my files
+## Bullsh*t, what does it really do to my files?

 Let's take `git` as an example.
 Your settings for `git` are saved in your home folder, in the `.gitconfig` file.

 ### Backup

-If you have Dropbox, when you launch `mackup backup`, here's what it's really
+If you have Dropbox, these things happen when you launch `mackup backup`:
-doing:

 1. `cp ~/.gitconfig ~/Dropbox/Mackup/.gitconfig`
 1. `rm ~/.gitconfig`
 1. `ln -s ~/Dropbox/Mackup/.gitconfig ~/.gitconfig`

-Now your `git` config is always backup and up to date on all your workstations.
+Now your `git` config is always backed up and up to date on all your workstations.

 ### Restore